diksha2508/netflic-clone/README.md

 # netflic-clone
 project with html and css.
-It is a responsive clone of the ui of netflix.
+It is the clone of the ui of netflix.